Echo-Ws/SCUT_work/README.md

  ***

- ## Web
+ ## data visualization based on web
 >Sophomore project

 Works related to data visualization are based on D3JS .
-The most challenge work of these project is 思维树.
+The most challenge work of these project is 思维树, which can visualize a json in a particular format.
 Due to Chrome does not allow us to load the local file, it is better to use firefox to browse it.

 Show:
 <div align=center>